BestTimesToVisit.com Logo

 Medellín Metro (Metro de Medellín)

-The Medellín Metro is the city's pride and joy, incredibly clean, efficient, and safe.
-It's the best way to cover longer distances across the city, connecting many key neighborhoods and attractions.
+The Medellín Metro is the city's pride and joy, a clean, efficient, and safe system that's incredibly easy to navigate.
+It's the best way to cover longer distances and avoid traffic, connecting key areas like El Poblado, Laureles, and the city center.

-Cost:Around 2,750 COP per ride (as of late 2023), with a rechargeable 'Cívica' card offering slight discounts and convenience.
+Cost:Around 2,750 COP per ride (as of late 2023), purchased with a rechargeable 'Cívica' card or single-use tickets.

 Taxis (Official)

-Yellow taxis are readily available throughout the city and are a good option for shorter distances or when the Metro isn't convenient.
-Always opt for official taxis with meters.
+Yellow taxis are readily available throughout the city and are a convenient option, especially for shorter distances or when the Metro isn't direct.
+They are generally safe and metered.

 Ride-Sharing Apps (Uber, Didi, Cabify)

-These apps are widely used in Medellín and offer a convenient way to book rides, often with competitive pricing and the ability to track your journey.
-They are generally reliable and a good alternative to traditional taxis.
+These apps are widely used in Medellín and offer a convenient way to book rides, often with transparent pricing.
+They are a good alternative to traditional taxis, especially if you prefer cashless payments.

 Buses (Buses Urbanos)

-Medellín has an extensive network of public buses that reach almost every corner of the city, including areas not served by the Metro.
-They are the cheapest option but can be chaotic and slow.
+Medellín has an extensive network of local buses that are the cheapest way to get around, reaching almost every corner of the city.
+They are a true local experience, though they can be chaotic and require some planning.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.